London show holds up magnifying glass to Sherlock Holmes

 The Museum of London show on Sherlock Holmes, which opens on Oct.
 17 after two years of preparation, acknowledges the conundrum with its title, “The Man Who Never Lived and Will Never Die”.

-Visitors enter the show through doors masquerading as bookshelves in a physical embodiment of the engaging blend of reality and fiction that characterises British author Arthur Conan Doyle’s tales of the world-famous detective.
+Visitors enter the show through doors masquerading as bookshelves in a physical embodiment of the engaging blend of reality and fiction that characterizes British author Arthur Conan Doyle’s tales of the world-famous detective.

 The displays include everything from the specially designed Belstaff coat worn by Benedict Cumberbatch in the recent BBC series to original manuscripts written in Conan Doyle’s careful cursive.